pauloizquierdo/Allele-Specific-Expression/README.md

 - Filtered VCFs per sample
 - ASEReadCounter tables per sample
 - Merged and summarized gene-level ASE tables per day
+- Table containing the orthologous genes
-- Tables containing the homeologous genes in switchgrass
+- Table containing the syntenic orthologous genes

 ---

 ## 📌 Notes

 - Ensure all VCFs are compressed and indexed (`.vcf.gz + .tbi`).
-- Scripts are meant to be run in order: `01 → 05`.
+- Scripts are meant to be run in order: `01 → 05`, `06 → 07`

 ---